ABOUT ARMY ROTC

 - Problem-solving and strategic skills development

-- Monthly living allowances
+- Monthly living allowances (when contracted)

 - Enter the U.S. Army as an Officer either on Active Duty or in the Army Reserve or Army National Guard